Scaling a business requires top-level talent.

 With that said, there are still some additional steps you need to take here to narrow your options.

 Some bad applications will still slip through the cracks.
 So you need to review all of the resumes by hand and narrow down your top picks.
-I like the idea of choosing five top candidates as a starting point.
+We like the idea of choosing five top candidates as a starting point.

 Depending on the size of your company, this can be completed by the hiring manager or the HR team.
 If you have a recruiting department or you’re using a third-party recruitment firm, they’ll handle this for you.
 This should be clarified in step two when you’re creating the pipeline.